digipost/invoice-api-specification/bank-payment-api-requirements.md

 ## CreatePayment

-When the user receives an invoice they can chose which account to pay from and then submit the payment with one click.
+When the user receives an invoice they can choose which account to pay from and then submit the payment with one click.

 After successful response it is expected that the invoice has been added to pending payments in the bank and that it will automatically be paid on the due date unless manually stopped by the user (or due to insufficient funds).

-### Request
+### Request (parameters)

 * bank-identifier
 * personal-identification-number (fødselsnummer)